PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 reconciliation.
 Confirm its positive-only pruning contract and characterize the discarded reconciliation result without changing the guard.
 Commit and push only; do not create or update a pull request.

+## Safety-fallback placeholder-MatMul characterization checkpoint

+`restore_placeholder_matmul_flattened_inputs()` rewires a proven placeholder-Reshape consumer and removes that Reshape through the differential GraphIndex.
+Its unused-tensor pruning runs only after `restored > 0`, so `restored_placeholder_matmul_flattened_inputs` is complete mutation evidence.

+The fallback lowerer currently invokes the owner inline in its guard and discards both its result and the guarded reconciliation result.
+A strict expected-failure AST contract requires one `fallback_placeholder_matmul_stats` assignment, a stable two-key `_fallback_placeholder_matmul_static_shape_stats` default, and an opt-in complete reconciliation assignment under the unchanged positive predicate.
+The immediately following topological sort remains fixed.

+Focused fallback placeholder-MatMul characterization is `7 passed, 11 deselected, 1 xfailed`.
+The broader sequential fallback-owner, reconciliation, convergence, core, pass-efficiency, architecture, and TensorFlow import-blocking gate is `463 passed, 1 xfailed in 27.32s`.
+Ruff and whitespace validation pass.

+At implementation, preserve a single owner invocation and change no matcher, GraphIndex, pruning, guard, or sort behavior.
+Validate dynamic Reshape, safety fallback, static reconciliation, core, pass efficiency, architecture, and TensorFlow import blocking sequentially.
+Commit and push only; do not create or update a pull request.